CharlliePhillips/JIF-4328/service-monitor-RFC.md

         - **Read:** Fills the buffer with 2 bytes, the first being the value of `bool stop` (0 for false 1 for true) indicating that a service has had a graceful `shutdown()` requested.
 The second byte is `bool clear` indicating that the service-monitor requested for the stats given by request scheme to be reset.
         - **Write:** Reads the passed buffer for an ASCII byte string.
 If the buffer is `"clear"` then `bool clear` is set to true, and if the buffer is `"cleared"` then it set to false.
 These are used by the service-monitor to clear the statistics, and BaseScheme to indicate that the clearing code is finished respectively.
 If the buffer is `"stop"` then `bool stop` is set to false.

-- The each of the BaseScheme sub-schemes wrapped in the type `ManagmentSubScheme`.
+- The each of the BaseScheme sub-schemes wrapped in the type `managementSubScheme`.
 This type is an alias for `Arc<Mutex<Box<dyn ManagedScheme>>>` which allows different sized structs implementing Scheme to be accessed in a threadsafe way as the same type.

 - The BaseScheme implements the following methods from Scheme:
     - `xopen` - Opens the main scheme and adds the new fd and a clone of the arc-mutex containing the scheme to the hash-map of handlers.
     - `dup` -
         1. If the hash-map does contain the id passed as key then return `EBADF`.
         2. If the map does contain the key and nothing is passed on the buffer then the dup call is forwarded to the main scheme to get a new id to be added to the hashmap.
-        3. If the buffer contains the name of a managment scheme then a new id is assigned for that scheme and added to the hash-map.
+        3. If the buffer contains the name of a management scheme then a new id is assigned for that scheme and added to the hash-map.
         4. If the id passed is recognized but the information on the buffer is not then the scheme associated with that id is forwarded the dup call and the new id from that is added to the map.
         5. The new id is wrapped in Result and returned
     - `read` - Gets the handler associated with the passed id using `handle()` and passes the read call to that scheme.
 If the handler belongs to the main scheme then this acess will be counted.